Please refer to the summary box for product specific information displayed as X's in this document, for the Card(s) you're considering.

 8.1.
 If you do not have any Instalment Plans set up, we will use your payments to clear any overdue amounts before we clear your latest Minimum Payment.

 8.2.
 We use any payments you make to pay off the balance shown on your statement starting with those balances on which we charge the highest rate of interest, and so on down to the lowest rate of interest.
-If the payment is not enough to pay off all balances at a particular interest rate, we will pay off balances charged at that interest rate in the following order: Cash Withdrawals, Purchases, Balance Transfers and the default charges in Conditions 9.1, 9.2 and 9.3 (plus any interest or charges incurred as a result of these balances).
+If the payment is not enough to pay off all balances at a particular interest rate, we will pay off balances charged at that interest rate in the following order: Cash Withdrawals, Purchases, Balance Transfers and the default charges in Conditions 9.1 and 9.2 (plus any interest or charges incurred as a result of these balances).

 8.3.
 If you have any Instalment Plans set up, we treat your payments slightly differently.
 We still use your payments to clear any overdue amounts before we clear your latest Minimum Payment.
 We reduce the amount you owe in the following order:

 (a) Firstly, an amount equal to the Minimum Payment on the Main Balance will be applied to reduce the Main Balance in the order set out in Condition 8.2;

 (b) Then, an amount equal to the Instalment Plan Payment will be applied to the Instalment Plans to pay the monthly payment for each Instalment Plan you have set up.
 If there is insufficient to cover all Instalment Plans, we will apply your payment in the order set out in Condition 8.4;

 (c) Anything left of your payment is then applied: